bksuh/habitat_interact/README.md

 ### 🚁 ROS2 Integration (Optional)

-If you want to receive ROS2 topic outputs or record ROS2 bags:
+If you want to receive and send ROS2 topic outputs or record ROS2 bags:

 1. Make sure you have **ROS2 Humble** installed.
 You can follow the official installation guide:
    👉 [Install ROS2 Humble (Ubuntu 22.04)](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)